 There are nineteen zoning maps for the Great Barrier Reef, which provide information on the activities that can take place in each location.

-The Great Barrier Reef Marine Park Authority library collection cover subjects that include marine research, environmental sciences, environmental policy, governance, tourism, fisheries and social sciences.
+The Great Barrier Reef Marine Park Authority library collection covers subjects that include marine research, environmental sciences, environmental policy, governance, tourism, fisheries and social sciences.

 Legislation, regulations and policies